 What is Social Listening?

-Social listening is the process of monitoring social media channels for mentions of your brand, competitors, products, and relevant keywords — then analyzing those conversations to inform business decisions.
+Social listening is the process of monitoring social media channels for mentions of your brand, competitors, products, and relevant keywords.
+Then analyzing those conversations to inform business decisions.

 It goes beyond simply counting likes or replies.
 Marketers, PR teams, and product managers use social listening to spot trends before they peak, catch reputation issues early, and find content ideas straight from their audience’s own words.
-Think of it as eavesdropping on the internet — but in a way that’s actually useful.
+Think of it as eavesdropping on the internet.
+But in a way that’s actually useful.

 According to Sprout Social’s 2025 Index, 62% of marketers say social listening has become more valuable in the last 2 years.
 That tracks.
 When your customers tell you exactly what they want on public platforms, ignoring those signals is leaving money on the table.